vuejs/v2.vuejs.org/src/v2/cookbook/how-to-use-the-vue-plugin-api.md

 Creating a NPM package is a bit out of the scope of this cookbook but I believe it is a very important part of making a plugin.
 I would highly recommend you check out this article on how to create a package [How to make a beautiful, tiny npm package and publish it](https://www.freecodecamp.org/news/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78/).

 In this case all we would need to do is export the `plugin` object in it's own JS file.

+## Alternative solutions

+In this specific case we just needed to use a mixin, so why don't we just use a mixin instead?
+We could do that as an alternative solution but what if we want to include `directives` or `filters` globally and make this example a helper plugin for Vue.
+In most cases users feel more comfortable with plugins as using custom packages is more likely to be registered with `Vue.use()`

 ## Wrapping up